Written in Chalk

 Describe how both biological and geological processes affect the formation of natural structures.

-algae, calcium carbonate (CaCO3), coccolith, coccolithophore, erosion, lithification, ocean, phytoplankton, sedimentary rock, weathering
+algae, calcium carbonate (CaCO3), coccolith, coccolithophore, erosion, lithification, marine biology, ocean, oceanography, phytoplankton, sedimentary rock, weathering

 HS-LS4-5, HS-ESS3-5; SEP1